General Data Protection Regulation (GDPR) Privacy Statement of

 - The right of access to the personal data the IRS Group processes on you

-If you make a Subject Access Request under your access rights you should note that we may ask you for more information to verify your identity and provide greater detail about your request before we comply.
-If we are legally permitted to do so we may decline your request, in which case we will explain to you why this is the case
+If you make a Data Subject Access Request under your access rights, you should note that we may ask you for more information to verify your identity and provide greater detail about your request before we comply.
+If we are legally permitted to do so we may decline your request, in which case we will explain to you why

 - The right to rectification of your personal data